 Nothing in this May 19 Jewish Telegraphic Agency report from its Jerusalem correspondent could provide German or Austrian Jews eager to leave for safer shores with the hope that life in Palestine would grant them peace and quiet.
 Between Arab attacks on Jewish workers or Jewish-built infrastructure and labor unrest among unemployed Jews, the only reassuring aspect of Palestine was its distance from the epicenter of Nazi activity.
 Since the beginning of the Great Revolt, Arabs, British, and Jews in Palestine had been embroiled in an often violent conflict—scarcely an attraction for weary Central-European Jews eager for peace.

 This painting by the artist Hermann Struck, one of the relatively small number of German Jews who emigrated to Palestine before 1933, shows one of the iconic landscapes of the Holy Land, the Dead Sea.
 It does not, however, reflect the difficult social situation in Palestine in the late 1930s.
 Due to the growing influx of Jewish immigrants in general and, after 1933, German Jews in particular, tensions between Jews and Arabs as well as between Arabs and the British mandatory administration were increasing.
-The violent clashes between the groups culminated in an Arab revolt in the years 1936–1939.
-In response, the British government issued its “Whitepaper” in 1939, which further restricted Jewish immigration to Palestine.
+In 1936, an Arab uprising began which was still in full swing in February 1938.